Stonelinks/PTZControl/README.md

-# PTZ Controls
+# Timelapse

-Small webapp to control a PTZ camera
+Small webapp to control and make timelapses with cameras

 ## Use